Marsian language

 The Marsian language is the extinct language of the Marsi.
-It is classified by the Linguist List as one of the Umbrian group of languages.

-Phonology

-Their language differs very slightly from Roman Latin of that date; for apparently contracted forms, such as Fougno instead of Fucino, may really only be a matter of spelling.
-In final syllables, the diphthongs ai, ei, and oi all appear as e.
-On the other hand, the older form of the name of the tribe (dat. plur.
-Martses = Lat.
-Martiis) shows its derivation and exhibits the assibilation of -tio- into -tso-, proper to the Oscan language but strange to classical Latin.

 Corpus

 The Marsian inscriptions are dated by the style of the alphabet from about 300 to 150 BC (the middle Roman Republic).
 Conway lists nine inscriptions, one from Ortona and two each from Marruvium, Lecce, Trasacco and Luco.
 In addition, there are a few glosses, a few place names and a few dozen personal names in Latin form.